ilarne/thermostat-JS/README.md

 # Online Thermostat

 This project demonstrates my first attempt at creating a web app with Javascript.
 Starting with TDD-ing the business logic in Javascript, my pair and I then hooked this up to a dynamic visual interface using JQuery.
-An API provided by [Open Weather Map](https://openweathermap.org/) is used to fetch data from an external source and display that data on the page.
+An API provided by [Open Weather Map](https://openweathermap.org/) was used to fetch data from an external source and display that data on the page.

 Features
 -------